 1. Upload the broken, or not existed image files

-Then, use the cPanel and click, “wp-content” as the above examples and delete the file “Upload” and upload another one as this example.
+Then, use the cPanel and click, “wp-content” as the above examples and delete the file “Upload” and upload another one like this example.

 If you can’t upload the entire folder, you can upload the individual sub-folder that are the “months”, one by one, and make them in the exact order as the old folder, the same years and the same months.

-Or, change the browser for better verification.
+Or, change the browse for better verification.
 If it’s not the case, and you still see broken images, see the below case where the issue was caused by the file permissions.

 2. Change the file permissions